 14. Raspberry cream soda | Sweet

 Yeah, cream soda isn’t a mocktail.
 Don’t @ us.
 But next time you’re craving a hard drink, think about what you really want.
-Sometimes it’s just a sweet sip.
-Refreshing fizz.
-An alternative to flat, boring H20.
+Sometimes it’s just a sweet sip, refreshing fizz, or an alternative to flat, boring H2O.
 And if that’s all you want, mix up this raspberry cream soda.

 15. Sparkling blood orange mocktail | Fruity and effervescent